 - 3.1.1.
 Avanti Schools Trust is fully committed to meeting its responsibility to protect and safeguard the welfare of children and young people in its care.
-We recognise the important part we have to play in identifying children and young people at risk of abuse and neglect and in securing appropriate support for them and their families. - 3.1.2.
-Safeguarding and promoting the welfare of children is defined in the Department for Education's (DfE) statutory guidance 'Keeping Children Safe in Education' as: - 3.1.2.1.
-Protecting children from maltreatment - 3.1.2.2.
-Preventing impairment of children's health or development. - 3.1.2.3.
-Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - 3.1.2.4.
-Taking action to enable all children to have the best outcomes - 3.1.2.5.
-'Children' includes everyone under the age of 18.
+We recognise the important part we have to play in identifying children and young people at risk of abuse, neglect and exploitation and in securing appropriate support for them and their families. - 3.1.2.
+Safeguarding and promoting the welfare of children is defined in the Department for Education's (DfE) statutory guidance Keeping Children Safe in Education (2024) as: - Providing help and support to meet the needs of children as soon as problems emerge.

+- Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development Ensuring that children and young people grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children and young people to have the best outcomes.

+3.1.
+A child/young person centred and coordinated approach to safeguarding

+- 3.1.1.
+The child or young person's best interests will remain our paramount focus and this is best achieved by Avanti Schools Trust schools working within the context of the following statutory dutiesand government guidance which require effective inter-agency cooperation. - 3.1.2.
+Section 175 of the Education Act 2002 places a statutory duty on the governing bodies (School Stakeholder Committees) to have policies and procedures in place that safeguard and promote the welfare of children and young people who attend the school.

 3.2.
-A centred and coordinated approach to safeguarding

-3.2.1.
-The child's best interests will remain our paramount focus and this is best achieved by Avanti Schools Trust schools working within the context of the following statutory duties and government guidance which require effective inter-agency cooperation.
-3.2.2.
-Section 175 of the Education Act 2002 places a statutory duty on the governing bodies (School Stakeholder Committees) to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-3.3.
 Avanti Schools Trust Safeguarding Mission Statement

-- 3.3.1.
-Section 11 Children Act 2004 sets out the arrangements that schools and other specified settings must make to safeguard and promote the welfare of children.
-These arrangements are outlined within our policy and procedure so that all staff, families, and the local community are provided with a clear understanding of our school's processes and commitment to safeguard and promote the welfare of children and young people in our care. - 3.3.2.
+- 3.2.1.
+Section 11 Children Act 2004 sets out the arrangements that schools and other specified settings must make to safeguard and promote the welfare of children and young people.
+These arrangements are outlined within our policy and procedure so that all staff, volunteers, families, and the local community are provided with a clear understanding of our school's processes and commitment to safeguard and promote the welfare of children and young people in our care. - 3.2.2.
 Children and Social Work Act 2017 brought about a new partnership arrangement to safeguard children.
-Each school in the Avanti Schools Trust works closely and collaboratively with their respective local authority in order to promote a 'Think Whole Family' approach to safeguarding.
-As a relevant agency Avanti Schools Trust is committed to fulfilling its statutory duty to engage with these arrangements. - 3.3.3.
-All staff in Avanti Schools Trust Schools which includes Principals, teachers, non-teaching/support staff, governing bodies (SSCs), proprietors and management committees should read part 1 of statutory guidance Keeping Children Safe in Education (DfE September 2023) (KCSE), which sets out the legal duties you must follow to safeguard and promote the welfare of children and young people under the age of 18 in our schools. - 3.3.4.
-KCSE incorporates a range of related responsibilities for schools and statutory duties introduced to protect children and young people, including Female Genital Mutilation and Radicalisation. - 3.3.5.
-Our policy and procedure is written in accordance with KCSE and similarly should be read by all staff.
-Our policy and procedure also reflects government advice What to do if you're worried a child is being abused Advice for practitioners - 3.3.6.
-It is also expected that all staff are made aware of related internal school policies including: The Pupil Behaviour policy and The Staff Behaviour Policy (code of conduct). - 3.3.7.
-All staff at Avanti Schools Trust schools understand that safeguarding children is everyone's responsibility. - 3.3.8.
-We will:
+Each school in the Avanti Schools Trust works closely and collaboratively with their respective local authority in order to promote a'Think Whole Family' approach to safeguarding.
+As a relevant agency Avanti Schools Trust is committed to fulfilling its statutory duty to engage with these arrangements. - 3.2.3.
+All staff in Avanti Schools Trust Schools which includes Principals, teachers, support staff, Trustees and School Stakeholder Committees (SSCs), proprietors and management committees should read part 1 of statutory guidance Keeping Children Safe in Education (DfE 2024) (KCSIE), which sets out the legal duties you must follow to safeguard and promote the welfare of children and young people underthe age of 18 in our schools. - 3.2.4.
+KCSIE incorporates a range of related responsibilities for schools and statutory duties introduced to protect children and young people, including Female Genital Mutilation and